 The Boeing 727 is located on a large pad simulating an airport tarmac.
 Located nearby is a large passenger bus that can be integrated into a training scenario with the aircraft.
 The airframe is set up as a passenger jet with the aft end of the aircraft designed as a cargo holding area.
 This combination allows for hostage rescue scenarios, linear assault training, drug courier interdiction, hazardous materials and explosives scenarios and much more.
 The cockpit is accessible for training purposes and all of the exits and over wing emergency exits can be used during training.
 The aircraft is frequently used as a portion of movie sets for production purposes.

-Mock City that includes a Bank, Gas Station with Convenience Store, an Emergency Room and several Single Family Homes that include an Evidence House and a Meth Lab
+Mock City that includes a Bank, Gas Station with Convenience Store, an Emergency Room and several Single Family Homes that include a Drug House

 Urban Search and Rescue Building Collapse Simulator

 The search and rescue collapse simulator consists of a 1,290 square-foot maze of concrete pipes buried under large quantities of construction material and debris to simulate a building, bridge or other structure destroyed by natural or man-made causes.
 The 11,000 square-foot “rubble pile” contains six different entrances (two atop the collapsed structure and four at ground level) for individuals to simulate various types of collapse patterns.
 The concrete pipes, which are approximately six inches thick and six feet in diameter, can be filled with theatrical smoke to simulate dust, fire or hazardous material fumes.
 The structure itself mirrors the size of a commercial two-story building and is designed to provide the latest in hands-on instruction in breaching, cutting, and search and rescue operations.